-For a different spin on the holiday, bring the family out to one of Wisconsin’s many kid-friendly New Year's Eve events.
-From unique “ball drops” to fireworks bursting in the sky, enjoy a New Year’s Eve your family won’t soon forget at these festive celebrations.
+The new year is almost here, and that means it’s time to celebrate.
+Start a new tradition this year by gathering the family and joining in the fun at one of Wisconsin’s many kid-friendly New Year's Eve events.
+From unique “ball drops” to tasty treats, have a New Year’s Eve your crew won’t soon forget at these one-of-a-kind festive celebrations.

 It’s always a tradition to watch New York City’s glittering ball drop, but around here, we love a New Year’s Eve with a Wisconsin twist.